byu-rvl/Ensemble_AU_release/README.md

 Prerequisites:
 - Uncompress all.

 View dataset in data/datasets/SynAU directory.

+## 8. Generate SynAU dataset:

-To look at the code to generate the SynAU dataset please look in the data/datasets/SynAU_generate directory.
+The code for generating the SynAU dataset is in the data/datasets/SynAU_generate directory.
 The data/datasets/SynAU_generate/README.md provides the necessary information used to generate the SynAU dataset and more.

 ## Architecture Overview: